Joe12387/OP-Fingerprinting-Script/README.md

 # OP JavaScript Browser Fingerprinting Script
- OPFS is a novel, overpowered browser fingerprinting library coded in JavaScript for creating persistent, unique and long-lasting fingerprints without depending on ever-changing variables such as the user agent string commonly used in other browser fingerprinting libraries.
+ OPFS is a browser fingerprinting library for creating persistent, unique and long-lasting digital fingerprints without depending on ever-changing variables such as the user agent string commonly used in other browser fingerprinting libraries.
 As such, the fingerprint does not change most of the time when a user upgrades their browser to the current version.

 [DEMO](https://detectincognito.com/opfs.html "DEMO")

 ## Overpowered?
- OPFS uses some novel methods not well known before the publishing of this repo that allow the creation of a likely completely unique device fingerprint in Mozilla Firefox, Google Chrome, Microsoft Edge and other Chromium-based browsers such as Opera and Brave.
+ OPFS uses some novel methods not well known before the publishing of this repo that allow the creation of a likely completely unique device fingerprint in Google Chrome, Microsoft Edge and other Chromium-based browsers.

  The library is able to detect and mitigate the effects of browser-based anti-fingerprinting technologies introduced to certain browsers in the past few years with the release of Brave Browser and Safari 13+.
 The script will not use randomized fingerprints in such browsers and instead settle on a fingerprint that is to be persistent as long as possible at the expense of uniqueness.